CAFAudit/audit-service/docs/en-us/Getting-Started.md

 	    </plugins>
 	</build>

-In this example the Audit Event Definition file is in the `src/main/xml/` folder, though of course it could be read from any folder.
-The name of the package to use is being built up by appending ".auditing" the project's group identifier (i.e. "com.hpe.sampleapp" in this example).
+In this example, the audit event definition file is in the `src/main/xml/` folder, though, it could be read from any folder.
+The name of the package to use is built up by appending ".auditing" to the project's group identifier (that is, "com.hpe.sampleapp" in this example).

 ### Plugin Repositories

-Depending on how your Maven settings.xml file is configured, the pluginRepositories section may or may not be required in order to locate the code generation plugin.
+Depending on how your Maven settings.xml file is configured, the `pluginRepositories` section may or may not be required to locate the code generation plugin.

 	<pluginRepositories>
 	    <pluginRepository>